devopsguytm/nodejs-tekton/README.md

-# NodeJs Application Image  for OpenShift 4.X & IBM Kubernetes with Tekton Pipelines
+# NodeJs Application Image  for OpenShift 4.X & IBM Kubernetes with Tekton & Jenkins Pipelines

 `nodejs-basic`           folder is the context root for the image where application is implemented